earljay-caoile-401-advanced-javascript/simple-api/README.md

 Type the following into the Terminal or Git Bash: `json-server --watch ./data/db.json`

+##### Stretch Goal

+Type the following into the Terminal or Git Bash: `node server.js`

+### Homepage

+Type `http://localhost:3000/` into your browser.
+A page should appear showing that you are running the server.

+### Endpoints (both original and stretch goal)

 Routes work off the following URL: `http://localhost:3000`
 - i.e.: get route for categories is `http://localhost:3000/categories`
 - get route for individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/1`

-##### Stretch Goal

-Type the following into the Terminal or Git Bash: `node server.js`

-Routes work off the following URL: `http://localhost:3000/api/v1`

-- i.e.: get route for categories is `http://localhost:3000/api/v1/categories`
-- get route for individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/api/v1/1`

-### Endpoints (both original and stretch goal)

 **/categories** GET, POST